Liverpool Town Hall is the base for the city’s Lord Mayor and all civic matters.

 Minerva, the Roman Goddess of Wisdom and Protector of Cities, has been the crown of the Hall since 1799 and has protected the Hall for centuries, surviving decades of pollution, as well as the Blitz.

-The Hall has hosted countless prestigious events, including numerous Freedom of the City ceremonies, Royal visits from home and abroad, an iconic homecoming for the Beatles on the front balcony and undoubtedly much more still to come.
+The Hall has hosted countless prestigious events, including numerous Freedom of the City ceremonies, Royal visits from home and abroad, and an iconic homecoming for the Beatles on the front balcony.

-If you’d like to learn more about the history of Liverpool Town Hall, Click here
+If you’d like to learn more about the history of Liverpool Town Hall, visit here.